NiJeTi/cinema-keeper-legacy/README.md

 ---
 How to use it:
 1. Ya 'n ya boiz enter desired voice channel
-2. One of you requests channel `!lock` and bot sets user limit
+2. One of you requests to lock the channel and bot sets user limit (`!lock` or `!lock <number>` for certain amount of users)
-3. One of you requests channel `!unlock` and bot removes user limit
+3. One of you requests to unlock the channel and bot removes user limit (`!unlock`)